preesm/preesm.github.io/_docs/06-devdoc.md

 This procedure is specific to running [RCPTT](https://www.eclipse.org/rcptt/) tests from Eclipse.
 Maven uses the product built during the full process to run the tests and run them during the build process.
 We strongly advise the developers to have a look at the [RCPTT user guide](https://www.eclipse.org/rcptt/documentation/userguide/getstarted/) before going further.

 1. Export the product using [procedure described here](/docs/buildpreesm/#from-eclipse);
-2. Select plugin "org.preesm.tests.ui.rcptt", right click on it then "Run As / Test Cases"
+2. Select plugin "org.preesm.ui.rcptt.tests", right click on it then "Run As / Test Cases"
 3. The following window ask to choose an Application Under Test (AUT).
 Add a new one with the product exported from step 1:
 [![](/assets/docs/06-devdoc/tests-rcptt-newaut.png)](/assets/docs/06-devdoc/tests-rcptt-newaut.png)
 4. Before selecting OK in the AUT selection window, make sure you will not need your machine for few minutes.
 Indeed, automated UI tests will run graphically and require the mouse / keyboard to be unused.